 Quinault Traditional Ecological Knowledge

-The Quinault Traditional Ecological Knowledge Department is responsible for maintaining an evolving body of knowledge, practice and belief that has been handed down through generations in Indian families and communities.
+The Quinault Traditional Ecological Knowledge Program is responsible for maintaining an evolving body of knowledge, practice and belief that has been handed down through generations in Indian families and communities.
 It describes the relationship of living beings (human and non-human) with one another and the environment.

 In recent years, non-Indian scientists in academia, government and business have recognized the value of considering the worldview of indigenous people which includes ecology, spirituality, human and animal relationships, weather and more.